geekiam/website/static/posts/how-to-install-git-on-linux.md

 user.name=Your Name
 user.email=email@domain.com
 ```
+** NOTE : **  Git does not validate the email address you supply, you can enter any email address you choose.
+However, you need to bear in mind there are some advanced use cases and tools that will require you to have a valid email address.

+### Git configuration store
 Git stores your configuration details in a hidden text based file gitconfig in your Home directory `~/.gitconfig`.

 You can use any text based editor to view these details, in our case we'll use `nano`